AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 * To reinforce security against XSS attacks, client-side scripts are disabled when executing a mirror page.
 (NEO-17987)

-* Fixed an issue which prevented the privacy cleanup from deleting reconciliation data.
+* Fixed an issue which prevented the **Privacy Request Cleanup** technical workflow from deleting reconciliation data.
 (NEO-25168, NEO-21004)

 * Fixed an issue with the **File Transfer** activity which prevented SFTP key based authentication from working on Debian 9.
 (NEO-23183)